Best Internet at Coachella for International Visitors

 GoMoWorld offers 10GB for 15 days at €10.99.
 You keep your physical SIM card in your phone.
 Your home number remains active for incoming calls and SMS.
 You route all your heavy data traffic through the GoMoWorld eSIM.

-Just like finding the best internet for student abroad in allemagne, you want a fixed prepaid cost.
+Just like for a student in Germany, you want a fixed prepaid cost.
 No overage fees.
 No surprise bills.

 Comparison Table: Local SIM vs Pocket WiFi vs GoMoWorld eSIM